afrid0315/shell_scripting-linux_topics/README.md

 uname -o  # Outputs the operating system uname -a  # Outputs all available system information
 ```
+9. $? - Exit Status, If we get $? = 0 then the previous command or task is successful.
+If $? = 1 to 128 then the previous command is failed.

 ## Find and Delete Old Files:
 ### find /path/to/files -type f -mtime +30 -exec rm {} \;